larsgk/device-discovery/docs/explainer.md

 ## Detailed design discussion

-### Device connection vs WebUSB, WebBluetooth and Serial
+### Device connection vs. WebUSB, WebBluetooth and Serial
-Devices that are covered by device drivers and discovery, should not be listed/be accessible using the low level WebUSB, WebBluetooth or Serial APIs to prevent parallel access.
+Devices that are covered by device drivers and discovery should not be listed/be accessible using the low level WebUSB, WebBluetooth or Serial APIs to prevent parallel access.
 This needs to be done to avoid exclusivity problems.
 However, it should be possible to access the corresponding lower level device instance (USB, BLE, Serial) inside the discoverable device object.

 ## Considered alternatives
-The existing APIs supports the above mentioned scenarios except for discovery and pre-provisioning.
+The existing APIs support the above mentioned scenarios except for discovery and pre-provisioning.

 It will currently be possible to do polyfills to support the cases